CSergiy/StoryDigest/README.md

 - **Model Development**: Constructing a model to predict the effectiveness of summaries in conveying the story's essence.

 ## Results
-*The results section will detail the findings from the summarization experiments, including insights on the optimal summary lengths and styles that best facilitate comprehension and retention of narrative content.*
+*As the StoryDigest project is in its active stages of development and experimentation, this section is poised to evolve.
+Upon completion of the summarization experiments, it will be updated to showcase our findings, including insights into the optimal summary lengths and styles that best support narrative comprehension and retention.
+We are committed to sharing our discoveries and breakthroughs in enhancing the understanding of complex narratives through optimized summarization.*

 ## Contact
 For inquiries or collaboration proposals, please contact me at sergiy12422@gmail.com or connect on [LinkedIn](https://www.linkedin.com/in/sergiy-chepiga/).